Koushikphy/ML-FlashCards/notes/GenAI.md

 #### 🔁 RAG = Retrieve → Read → Respond

+**Retrieval-Augmented Generation (RAG)** is a technique that combines **large language models (LLMs)** with an **external knowledge base** to reduce hallucinations and incorporate up-to-date or domain-specific information — **without retraining the model**.
+In RAG, relevant documents (such as pages, PDFs, or text chunks) are stored in a **vector database**, where each document is converted into an **embedding** — a dense vector that captures its meaning.
+During inference, the input query is also converted into an embedding using the same model.
+This embedding is used to **search the vector database for the most semantically similar documents**.
+The retrieved documents (also called **retrieval context**) are then used to **augment the original prompt**.
+This **enriched prompt** is passed to the LLM, which uses both the query and the retrieved knowledge to **generate a more accurate, informed response**.

+This process allows the model to access information **outside its training data** and dynamically use it at runtime — which is especially useful for domains with **frequent updates** (like law, medicine, or finance) or **custom organizational data**.

 ---

 ### **38. Compare RAG vs. Fine-Tuning: Which to use and when?**